SMILEY4/simple-library/simple-library-desktop/README.md

 # Changelog

 ### Release 0.3.0

  - Added ability to completely delete items from the library
  - Added button to open config file
  - Theme is saved in config file
+ - Items can be opened with the default application
  - Rework UI-Layout,Design
  - Refactoring / Optimisation